ON THIS PAGE: You will learn about the different treatments doctors use for people with ALL. Use the menu to see other pages.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+This section tells you the treatments that are the standard of care for this type of leukemia.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Your doctor can help you consider all your treatment options.
 To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 The specific treatments used may include:

 Doxorubicin (Adriamycin), cyclophosphamide (Neosar), or vincristine (Vincasar), given by an injection into a vein